-Business school prepares students for real-world challenges by teaching them to analyze real-world problems.
 At the undergraduate level, students must research and understand case studies of both superstar successes and colossal failures of the business world.
-At the graduate level, MBA candidates often work in teams to launch mock businesses - some of which even take hold in reality to become true success stories.
-Throughout their careers, many working professionals take online courses in business to boost specific skills or qualify for promotions.
+At the graduate level, MBA candidates often work in teams to launch mock businesses -- some of which even take hold in reality to become success stories in their own right.

 Marketing and Sales.
 Could you convince a fish to buy a glass of water?
 Business majors who understand marketing and negotiation can always earn commissions as professional salespeople.
 Unlike other careers that might rise and fall with the state of a particular trend or product, the strongest sales professionals can apply their skills to any situation.
 Every business lives or dies by the quality of its sales force, and smart business majors use their degree programs as proving grounds for these important talents.
 If direct sales isn't your cup of tea, consider applying your creative talents to marketing and advertising, designing mass-media campaigns to raise awareness of your company's product or service.

 Financial Planning.
-Americans take a more active role in their financial wellness than ever before.
-Though previous generations spent their entire lives working toward a pension at the same company, today's workers understand the need to plan for an independent future.
-Business majors who love to work directly with people can thrive as certified financial planners.
-Helping clients preserve income and grow their wealth, a strong financial planner can directly impact the quality of life for multiple generations of client families.
+Business majors who love to work directly with people may be well suited to pursuing a career as a financial planner.
+By helping clients to wisely preserve and invest their income, a strong financial planner can directly impact the quality of life for multiple generations of client families.

 Whether you want to dive directly into business straight from high school, or you want to add strong business skills to an already successful career in another field, a business degree can teach you how to make strategic decisions that help your company succeed.